White pattern header image

 Risk Risk Category Current Likelihood Current Consequences Mitigating actions

 Component part(s) of our generating assets may fail unexpectedly leading to substantial loss of generation and the potential for environmental damage, injury and loss of life.
-People, Environmental Highly unlikely Major Mitigations include a range of engineering protections, ongoing internal and external expert assessments leading to planned engineering works, process safety practices and preventative maintenance activities.
+People, Environmental, Financial, Reputational Highly unlikely Major Mitigations include a range of engineering protections, ongoing internal and external expert assessments leading to planned engineering works, process safety practices and preventative maintenance activities.
 Meridian is currently investing in a multi-million-dollar automation upgrade of the Manapōuri site that will improve the monitoring and assessment of asset health in order to assist in managing this risk.

 Adverse hydrological conditions